-If an individual's identification does not verify his or her qualifications, or an individual is not able to show a valid form of identification but asserts qualifications as an elector in the precinct, he or she may mark a ballot that must be securely set aside in a sealed envelope.
+If an individual's identification does not verify his or her qualifications, or an individual is not able to show a valid form of identification, or an individual has identification that indicates they are a noncitizen, but asserts qualifications as an elector in the precinct, he or she may mark a ballot that must be set aside securely in a sealed envelope.

 - 1. Clerk's Station: The clerk shall: - a.
 Confirm that the address provided by the individual is located in a precinct assigned to the polling place. - b.
-Give the individual the set aside outer and secrecy envelopes and instruct him or her to complete the applicable portions of the outer envelope.
-The individual may be asked to step aside until finished. - c.
-Review the outer envelope for completeness and accuracy. - d.
-Complete the "Issuing Election Official Use Only" portion of the envelope, but do not enter the individual into the pollbook. - e.
+Check the voter-in on the pollbook as "Set-Aside". - c.
+Give the individual the set aside outer and secrecy envelopes and instruct him or her to complete Steps 1 and 2 of the outer envelope.
+The individual may be asked to step aside until finished. - d.
+Review the outer envelope for completeness and accuracy. - e.
 Return the envelopes to the individual and send them to the judge's station. - 2.
 Judge's Station: The judges shall: - a.
-Issue the individual an appropriate ballot without initialing the ballot. - b.
-Issue the individual a notice containing information on how, when, and where the individual may verify his or her identification. - c.
+Complete Step 3 of the outer envelope. - b.
+Issue the individual an appropriate ballot without initialing the ballot. - c.
+Issue the individual a notice containing information on how, when, and where the individual may verify his or her identification. - d.
 Inform the individual that after marking the ballot he or she is to: - i.
 Place the ballot into the secrecy envelope, - ii.
 Return to the judge's station where the judges verify that the ballot is in the secrecy envelope - iii.
 Seal the secrecy envelope in the outer envelope, - iv.
 Return the sealed envelope to the judges, and - v.
-Be reminded that the ballot will be counted by the canvassing board upon timely verification of the individual's identification, per the information on the notice. - d.
-Securely store the envelopes containing set aside ballots in a manner that is accessible in case the voter returns to the polling place with identification verification. - 3.
-Voter Returns While Polling Place is Still Open: If an individual who has marked a set aside ballot returns to the polling place with valid identification, a clerk or the inspector will usher the individual to the judge's station and notify the judges that the individual has returned to verify their identification.
-The judges retrieve the set aside ballot and ensure that the information on the identification matches that which the individual provided on the outer envelope.
-If it does, the judge completes the "Verifying Election Official" portion of the outer envelope and instructs the voter to sign the "Voter Signature Upon Verification" portion.
-The voter is informed that the ballot will be counted by the canvassing board, and the judge returns the ballot to the secure storage.
+Be reminded that the ballot will be counted by the canvassing board upon timely verification of the individual's identification, per the information on the notice. - e.
+Securely store the envelopes containing set aside ballots for delivery to the election official administering the election after the polls close. - 3.
+Voter Verifies Eligibility to Cast Ballot: The individual may return to the office of the official administering the election for verification of their set-aside ballot or may submit the required identification or supplemental documentation to the official electronically.
+The election official administering the election shall print or make a copy of the identification or supplemental documentation to include with the set-aside ballot.
+The ballot is delivered to the canvassing board for proper inclusion in or exclusion from the tally of votes.